Our mission is to improve the social, emotional, psychological, economic, and physical health of refugees and immigrants

 Wellness in Action (WiA) is a workforce training and development program for para-professional community mental health advocates from unserved and underserved refugee and new immigrant communities in the Bay Area.

 CERI’s Youth Leadership Program offers a safe space for young folks to develop community organizing skills, explore mental health issues, and promote personal wellness and self-esteem.
-CERI believes the youth are part of the solution and with the partnership of adult allies will create positive social change.
+CERI believes the youth are part of the solution, and with the partnership of adult allies can move to create positive social change.

 The Next Generation of Southeast Asian Leaders

-Increased sense of wellness and enjoyment of life
+An increased sense of wellness and enjoyment of life.